build_lines generates a simple feature collection with LINESTRINGs from a

 Details

-argument expects a character string defining the EPSG
+The crs argument expects a numeric or character defining the

 example, you can provide the name of the column which identifies them and